rmylonas/MetaDB/README.md

 MetaDB
 ======
 MetaDB is an open-source web application for metadata management and data processing of metabolomics data.
 It is based on [ISA tab](http://www.isa-tools.org/) as the input format.
 The analysis of untargeted data is done using the R package [MetaMS](https://github.com/rwehrens/metaMS).
+This software is a project from Fondazione Edmund Mach.

 ## Prerequisites
 Following software has to be installed for proper functioning (other software versions may work, but were not tested):